home-assistant/home-assistant.io/source/_includes/common-tasks/backups.md

      - The target device must have more free space than the source device.
         - If your target device is a Home Assistant Yellow, note that it is the size of the eMMC that is relevant.
         - The restore process mainly uses the eMMC, not the NVMe.
-        - The size of the backup file is no indication of the size of your installation!
+        - The size of the backup file is no indication of the size of your installation.
 To know the size of your installation, you need to check the **Disk used** value mentioned above.
 - If you are migrating to a new device:
    - You do not need to transfer the backup to a USB or SD card to bring it to your device.
    - You will be able to upload the backup file from the device you are accessing the onboarding from.